ProjectEnyo/CommandBook/README.md

 Compiling
 ---------

-The project is written for Java 8 and our build process makes use of [Maven](http://maven.apache.org).
-Detailed compilation information [can be found on the wiki](http://wiki.sk89q.com/wiki/CommandBook/Development#Compiling).
+The project is written for Java 21 and our build process makes use of [Gradle](https://gradle.org).

-Dependencies are automatically handled by Maven.
+Dependencies are automatically handled by Gradle.

 Contributing
 ------------